Exploring the System 1 Thinking Capability of Large Reasoning Models: Introduction

+While most prior research focuses on enhancing LRMs’ reasoning capabilities to achieve superior performance on complex tasks requiring \systwo ~\cite{yang2025qwen3,strategies-li,strategies-yeo}, exploration of their \sysone thinking abilities remains limited.
+Specifically, \sysone thinking refers to the human-like intuitive ability~\cite{kahneman2011thinking} to answer questions rapidly with minimal tokens usage.
+This capability reflects a model’s perception of task difficulty as well as its proficiency in efficiently responding to questions it recognizes as simple~\cite{booch2021thinking}.
+In real-world scenarios, where the vast majority of user queries are relatively straightforward for models, ensuring accurate and efficient \sysone thinking is particularly crucial~\cite{yang2024harnessing}.

+In this work, we aim to explore the \sysone thinking capabilities of LRMs, yet a suitable benchmark remains absent.
+Some studies attempt to evaluate LRMs using questions that humans consider simple (e.g., GSM8K-zero and RoR~\cite{chiang-lee-2024-reasoning,yan2025recitation}), yet these questions remain challenging for models.
+Other works utilize single-domain benchmarks, such as basic mathematics (GSM8K and ASDIV~\cite{GSM8K,ASDIV}), but lack domain diversity.
+Other research on LRM efficiency primarily targets challenging problems, such as AIME.
+As shown in Table~\ref{tab:motivation}, the top six benchmarks which are most commonly used in these work remain difficult for small LLMs, making it unsuitable for exploring \sysone thinking capabilities.

-To fill this research gap, we introduce the \underline{\textbf{S}}ystem \underline{\textbf{1}} Thinking Capability \underline{\textbf{Bench}}mark (\textbf{S1-Bench}), which measures the performance of LRMs across various simple tasks that commonly encountered in real-world applications.
+To complement the exploration foundation, we introduce the \underline{S}ystem \underline{1} Thinking Capability \underline{Bench}mark (\textbf{S1-Bench}), which measures the performance of LRMs across various simple tasks that commonly encountered in real-world applications.
 S1-Bench has the following three characteristics: \textbf{(1) \textit{Simple}}.
-The questions are not hard for humans and can be easily answered by LLMs.
-LLMs with 7-9B parameters can robustly provide correct answers through direct responses when sampled across multiple temperatures. \textbf{(2) \textit{Diverse}}.
-S1-Bench is not limited to simple reasoning problems; it encompasses four major categories and 28 subcategories in two languages (English and Chinese), including reasoning problems, commonsense knowledge, instruction following, and analytical problems. \textbf{(3) \textit{Natural}}.
+The questions can be easily answered by LLMs.
+As shown in Table~\ref{tab:motivation}, LLMs with 7-9B parameters can robustly provide correct answers across different temperatures. \textbf{(2) \textit{Diverse}}.
+It encompasses four major categories and 28 subcategories in two languages. \textbf{(3) \textit{Natural}}.
 The questions are clear, without any misleading elements or ambiguities, ensuring they can be answered intuitively.

-We conduct extensive evaluations on S1-Bench across 28 LRMs, yielding the following key findings: (1) Current LRMs exhibit inefficiency and lack \sysone thinking capabilities across all types of questions, with average output lengths 15.5 times longer than small LLMs on \bench.
-(2) Despite employing deep reasoning, several LRMs exhibit under-accuracy and limited robustness on simple questions.
-(3) LRMs exhibit ``\textit{gut moment}'' at the beginning of some reasoning processes, showing gut feelings about task difficulty.
-Yet, even when recognizing a question's simplicity, LRMs often fail to produce shorter responses—revealing a gap between their difficulty awareness and generation behavior.
-These findings emphasize the significant distance LRMs must traverse to become powerful dual-system compatible models.